edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

-  Quickly take a poke around the empty database with the CLI REPL.
+  Explore the empty database by starting our REPL from the project root.

   .. code-block:: sh